Q: I'm looking for the best credit card offer with benefits of extended warranty, price protection, purchase assurance, and satisfaction guarantee.

 - Blue Cash Everyday® Card from American Express: American Express still sees itself as a "service company" more than a lender, so its agents advocate aggressively in favor of their members.
 This cash back rewards card offers American Express's legendary purchase protection perks, especially a benefit for eligible purchases, made with this card, that will cover the cost of accidental damage or theft within 90 days of purchase.
 However, American Express no longer offers Purchase Assurance.

-- Discover cards: While "Peggy" pokes fun at useless customer service agents from competing lenders, Discover's customer service agents have been winning awards for resolving disputes between cardholders and merchants.
+- Discover cards: Discover's customer service agents have been winning awards for resolving disputes between cardholders and merchants.

 - PenFed Platinum Cash Rewards Visa® Card: Credit unions, by definition, act with member interests in mind.
 This card from Pentagon Federal, one of the country's largest nonprofit credit card issuers, combines Visa's own purchase protection policies with its own extensive member service team.